Anikethdash09/XML-Based-Search-Engine-main/README.md

 - Separate Parameter to whether they want to have specific search_type in the output, resulting more flexibility to query results.

-~ Developed by Abhisek Panda
+~ Developed by Aniketh Dash